rust-lang/book/src/ch11-01-writing-tests.md

 Tests”][doc-comments]<!-- ignore --> section of Chapter 14.
 For now, we’ll ignore the `Doc-tests` output.

 Let’s start to customize the test to our own needs.
-First change the name of the `it_works` function to a different name, such as `exploration`, like so:
+First, change the name of the `it_works` function to a different name, such as `exploration`, like so:

 <span class="filename">Filename: src/lib.rs</span>